 Some of the places where one can stay near Manakamana Temple are:

 - Palagya Hotel: This 2-star hotel commands an excellent location and provides access to the city’s biggest attractions.
 The hotel provides 24-hour room service, free Wi-Fi in all rooms, 24-hour front desk, luggage storage, Wi-Fi in public areas to ensure our guests the greatest comfort.
-The hotel’s kids club, garden are ideal places to relax and unwind after a busy day.

 - Hotel Travel Inn: The facilities and services provided by Hotel Travel Inn ensure a pleasant stay for guests.
 While lodging at this wonderful property, guests can enjoy 24-hour room service, free Wi-Fi in all rooms, 24-hour front desk, express check-in/check-out as well as luggage storage.